redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 | Unknown               | -0.5             |
 | Not Bankruptcy Remote | -0.5             |

-- **Bankruptcy Remoteness (Custodian):** This factor evaluates the custody arrangement of the reserve assets, specifically whether the assets are held in legally segregated accounts that are separate from the custodian’s assets.
-It assesses the extent to which the custody structure ensures that tokenholder reserves would be protected and recoverable in the event of the custodian’s bankruptcy.
+- **Bankruptcy Remoteness (Custodian):** This factor evaluates the custody arrangement of the reserve assets, specifically whether the assets are held in legally segregated accounts that are separate from the custodian's assets.
+It assesses the extent to which the custody structure ensures that tokenholder reserves would be protected and recoverable in the event of the custodian's bankruptcy.
 A strong custody framework involves holding assets in client-designated, off-balance-sheet accounts under a trust or fiduciary structure, thereby minimizing the risk of commingling and enhancing legal clarity around ownership and claims in a liquidation scenario.

 | Bankruptcy Remoteness (Custodian) | Notch Adjustment |
 | --------------------------------- | ---------------- |